Lent and Karaoke

 Spread the love

-From the bounty of Bukid-non,“ I heard my gardener telling my cousin as he emptied on the kitchen table the contents of his buri garden basket: pechay, sun-ripe tomatoes, sweet potatoes, eggplants, herbs, sweet-smelling balubad (cashew), etc.: The pechays were crispy to the touch; their stalks break easily with a crunching sound.
-They were enormous, unlike those I usually find in the market. „I used abo (ashes from burned leaves) and organic soil, those we got from our Mayor,“ he said when I asked how he did it.
-I imagined they will make good side dish for the huge talakitoks I got from our local market.
-I wish talakitoks (big eye trevalli fish, according to Google) grow in the fresh waters of the patubig (agricultural irrigation canal) in front of my house, just a few steps from the front gates.
-No, they don’t but in the lake-waters surrounding the Taal volcano.
-If I didn’t have them I can settle for dalag (mudfish) and hito (catfish) which are available in the market any time of the year.
-With my leafy greens the dalag is succulent when prepared as pesa (mudfish and ginger stew); the hito I prefer fried super crisp that even the fins become edible especially if you have a dip of burong kanin/isda (fermented rice and fish), also from the local market.
-I am risking another bout of gout here but I don’t do this very often – a very hard thing to do when you are home in the Philippines.
+“From the bounty of Bukid-non,” I heard my gardener telling my cousin as he emptied on the kitchen table the contents of his buri garden basket: pechay aka bok choy, sun-ripe tomatoes, sweet potatoes, eggplants, herbs, sweet-smelling balubad (cashew), etc. The pechays were crispy to the touch; their stalks broke with a crunch.
+They were enormous, unlike those I usually find in the market.
+He said he used abo (ashes) and organic soil.
+I imagined they would make a good side dish for the huge talakitok I got from our local market.
+I wish talakitok (big-eye trevally fish, according to Google) grew in the fresh waters of the patubig (agricultural irrigation canal) in front of my house, just a few steps from the front gates, but, no, they don’t.
+You can find them in the waters of Lake Taal.
+If I didn’t have them, I could settle for dalag (mudfish) and hito (catfish), which are available year-round at the market.
+With my leafy greens, the dalag is succulent when prepared as pesa (mudfish and ginger stew); the hito is fried to crispiness, making the fins edible, served with fermented rice and fish (burong isda).
+I am risking another bout of gout here, so I try to avoid the temptation— not an easy thing to do when you are home in the Philippines.

 Let the fasting begin.

-Much as I’d like to convince myself that the karaoke was my temporal punishment for the sins I may have committed while on earth, the other Virgilio in me says I must not let myself become a victim of neighbors who think they were alone in the village. „It may be Lent but don’t be a martyr,“ my conciencia buggers me. „Violence and bloodshed may happen but see to it that it’s their blood, not yours!“ The Temptation of Virgilio.
+Much as I’d like to convince myself that the karaoke was my temporal punishment for the sins I may have committed while on earth, the other Virgilio in me says I must not let myself become a victim of my neighbors’ adoration of a false god that is karaoke.
+It may be Lent, but I won’t let myself be a martyr.
+I’m now on the edge of a nervous breakdown.
+Violence and bloodshed may happen, but I’ll see to it that it’s their blood, not mine!
+The Temptation of Virgilio.

 2 Responses so far.